IIU60/ranking_DIP_european_equities/README.md

 3. Install application dependencies:
    - `pip install -r app/app_requirements.txt` for the Streamlit interface
    - `pip install -r eikon_data_retrieval/data_requirements.txt` for the Eikon download scripts
-4. (Optional) Duplicate the `nominal_*_requirements.txt` files if you need a lighter dependency set for experimentation.
+4. (Optional) Duplicate the `requirements.txt` file if you need a lighter dependency set for experimentation.

 ### Configure Eikon access
 1. Install the Refinitiv Eikon desktop application and log in with your credentials.